bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 - Adjusted info link, with darkslategray colour.
 - Counting this section of the landing page as completed, and moving on to the next one.
 - Struggling against some default behaviour of css.
 So moving on for now.
 The space between header and description was hard. got no time, but noted down.
+- Decided to make things into versions.
+- Version 1: Elements are placed.
+- Version 2: Elements are in position on both Mobile and Desktop.
+Responsive and most of the styling is done.
+While the finer touches is left for v3.
+- Completed Top section, Produce and chatbot and Info section.
+- Cleaned up the code and css more.